How Virtual Advisers Help Low-Income Students Apply To College

 Johnny Dang, the senior in Texas on that evening phone call, says he wasn't totally lost when he started applying to colleges.
 "I did my research and I knew how to approach college," he explains.
 "I wasn't a student who identified as 'I don't know what to do.' "

-He's the child of two Vietnamese immigrants, and he goes to a public magnet school that does offer good supports for students applying to college.
-So when he got the notice saying he'd qualified for a CollegePoint adviser, he thought, 'Nah, I don't need special help.'
+He's the child of two Vietnamese immigrants, and he goes to a public magnet school that does offer good support for students applying to college.
+So when he got the notice saying he'd qualified for a CollegePoint adviser, he thought, "Nah, I don't need special help."

 He already knew a few people who went to Rice University, a small private research school in Houston.
 It's close to home, has excellent science programs.
 It was his top choice.
 But eventually, his adviser, Theresa Heitz, gained his trust.

 "Having Theresa there was just really reassuring," he says.
-"I think it was good, like, mentally to have a person say, 'yes, you are doing this correctly.' "
+"I think it was good, like, mentally to have a person say, 'Yes, you are doing this correctly.' "

 Theresa helped him craft his college essay about the TV show Golden Girls and its influence on young Johnny.
 He decided to apply for some Ivy League schools and, in early April, the letters came.
 He'd made it into an Ivy: the University of Pennsylvania.
 He also got into Rice.
-Which is why now, on this Tuesday night chat, they're talking about one of the biggest decisions in Johnny's life.
+That is why now, on this Tuesday night chat, they're talking about one of the biggest decisions in Johnny's life.

-As they chat, both Johnny and Theresa are logged into a shared Google document: A Rice vs. Penn pro-and-con list.
+As they chat, both Johnny and Theresa are logged in to a shared Google document: A Rice vs. Penn pro-and-con list.

 They go down the list.
 Academics are both strong.
 Penn has an excellent medical school — Johnny is interested in medicine — but Rice has the Texas Medical Center.
 Penn is giving Johnny more money.
 But with Rice, his parents say, they can make the finances work.
 One minute, Johnny is convinced he'll go to Rice.
 It's smaller, feels more residential and it's only a few hours away from his parents' house.
 But then there's Penn, a school he didn't even know he would dream about.

-There is one thing he keeps coming back to.
-A house on Penn's campus called the Kelly Writers House.
-A space for writers — poetry, creative writing, etc. Johnny can see himself in this house.
-Talking classes, writing, critiquing other students' work.
+There is one thing he keeps coming back to: a house on Penn's campus called the Kelly Writers House.
+A space for writers — poetry, creative writing, etc. Johnny can see himself in this house — talking classes, writing, critiquing other students' work.
 Plus, his classmates are pressuring him to pick the Ivy.

 "A lot of my friends are just making it sound like if I [don't choose] UPenn that's the equivalent of just going to community college or dropping out," he tells Theresa on the phone.

 She knows the pressure he's under.
-"It's hard to say, 'don't listen to them,' " Theresa says with a laugh, "But the prestige factor, like all of that stuff, sort of neutralizes once you actually step on campus, and then your real experience begins."
+"It's hard to say, 'Don't listen to them,' " Theresa says with a laugh.
+"But the prestige factor, like all of that stuff, sort of neutralizes once you actually step on campus, and then your real experience begins."

 Theresa pauses, aware, perhaps, of her influence at this moment.